 Financial and Legal Advice

 Hudson Intelligence is not an investment advisor, accounting firm, or law firm, and does not provide any investment, financial, accounting or legal advice.
 Our investigative reports may contain references and information pertaining to specific statutes; for example, we may provide additional context and case citations if the subject of a fraud investigation has been convicted of violating federal securities laws.
 Our reports may also contain financial figures and general financial insights.
 For guidance on legal, accounting or investment issues, you should contact a licensed professional in those fields to discuss the matter further.

 Representations and Warranties

-For compliance purposes, we may request additional records from you to document the nature and purpose of any investigation conducted by Hudson Intelligence on your behalf.
-Such records could include a copy of your civil complaint or your judgment against the subject of an investigation.
+For compliance purposes, we may request additional records from clients to document the nature and purpose of any investigation conducted by Hudson Intelligence on their behalf.
+Such records could include a copy of the client’s civil complaint or judgment against the subject of an investigation.
 By engaging our firm, you agree to provide those records, upon request, at any time before, during and/or after an investigation.